Zungeni Mountain skirmish: British invasions of Zululand

 When the ultimatum expired, British forces under Lieutenant-General Lord Chelmsford invaded Zululand in three columns.
 (Note: The ultimatum expired on 10 January.
 The Left Column had entered territory disputed between Zululand and Transvaal on 6 January (in the British view this did not constitute a contravention of the terms of the ultimatum) and began offensive action on 10 January.
 The Centre Column crossed from Natal into Zululand at Rorke's Drift on 11 January.
 The Right Column crossed from Natal into Zululand at the Lower Drift, close to the mouth of the Tugela River, on 12 January.)
-One of the first actions of the British Centre Column was to attack Sihayo's homestead near the Natal border on 12 January.
-Sihayo and the main bulk of his men had already left to join the royal army, but a party of old men and boys offered a determined resistance to the British attack from the cover of rocky and vegetated terrain.
-On 22 January the royal army attacked the British camp at Isandlwana, effectively wiping it out and ending the first invasion.
-The British Right Column was afterwards besieged by the Zulu at Eshowe while the Left Column remained in the vicinity of Kambula where it engaged local Zulu forces.
-Chelmsford requested that reinforcements be sent out from Britain, including a cavalry brigade formed by the 1st King's Dragoon Guards and the 17th (The Duke of Cambridge's Own) Lancers under the command of Major-General Frederick Marshall.
+The British Centre Column attacked Sihayo's homestead near the Natal border on 12 January but faced determined resistance.
+On 22 January, the Zulu royal army attacked the British camp at Isandlwana, effectively wiping it out and ending the first invasion.
+With the Right Column besieged by the Zulu at Eshowe and the Left Column engaged near Kambula, Chelmsford requested reinforcements be sent from Britain.
+These included a cavalry brigade formed by the 1st King's Dragoon Guards and the 17th (The Duke of Cambridge's Own) Lancers under the command of Major-General Frederick Marshall.

-Chelmsford relieved the siege of Eshowe on 3 April and withdrew the Right Column back to the British Colony of Natal.
+Chelmsford relieved the siege of Eshowe on 3 April and withdrew the Right Column to the British Colony of Natal.
 He reorganised his forces into two main thrusts.
 The reinforced Right Column was re-designated the 1st Division and was tasked with a steady advance along the east coast.
-The survivors of the Centre Column were reinforced with the cavalry brigade and other fresh troops and became the 2nd Division that would advance on the Zulu capital, Ulundi.
+The survivors of the Centre Column were reinforced with the cavalry brigade and other fresh troops and became the 2nd Division that would advance on Ulundi.
 The Left Column, which contained a high proportion of colonial irregular horse that fought as mounted infantry, was re-designated as a flying column under Colonel Evelyn Wood.
 This column was to operate in conjunction with the 2nd Division, supporting its advance on Ulundi.